Sunland-Tujunga, Los Angeles: Filming location

 E.T. the Extra-Terrestrial was filmed in some parts of Tujunga, including the house in which Elliot lived.

 Portions of Corvette Summer starring Mark Hamill were filmed at Verdugo Hills High School.

 In the past, Ben-Hur raced his chariot in Big Tujunga Canyon, and Lancaster Lake (now long since gone) adjacent to Sunland Park was home to Tarzanwhich? in the jungle hunk's first silver screen epics.
-All The King's Menwhich?, Mildred Pierce, The Birth of a Nation, Meet John Doe, The Craft, Ernest Goes to Camp, and River's Edge (1986, with Keanu Reeves) are a few of the numerous films shot in Sunland-Tujunga.
+All The King's Men,which?
+Mildred Pierce, The Birth of a Nation, Meet John Doe, The Craft, Ernest Goes to Camp, and River's Edge (1986, with Keanu Reeves) are a few of the numerous films shot in Sunland-Tujunga.
 Also, parts of Teen Wolf and Sons of Anarchy were shot there.

 The Travel Inn, located on Foothill Blvd in Tujunga, is one of the filming locations for both Seven Pounds and Memento.

 A CHiPs episode of season five (1981) was filmed at the Foothill Blvd and Mather Avenue intersection.